 By studying a teaching area in teaching society and culture, you will be given the option to study a range of courses across a selection of subject areas.
 We offer courses in:

 - Sociology and Anthropology: Your first year will focus on the study of key concepts in sociology and anthropology.
 You will learn about the various methodologies used to examine social patterns, action and change.

-- Social Analysis and Research: This component of the society and culture major (first teaching area) will see students learn about the analytical methodologies in social research.
+- Social Analysis and Research: This component of the society and culture teaching area will see students learn about the analytical methodologies in social research.
 You will study class, inequality, social capital, gender, policy, employment and welfare among other concepts.